SoftwareAG/cumulocity-modbus-demo/README.md

 git clone URL
 cd cumulocity-modbus-demo
 ```
 In the docker-compose.yml you have to use an identifier such as the serial number or mac address.
 This serial number will be used for the registration purpose and must be unique across all tenants.
-Please change at the beginning.
+Please change it at the beginning.
 You can also change the Cumulocity base url if needed.

 There will be two containers ramped up:

-1. The linux agent that contains the modbus functionality
+1. The linux agent that contains the Modbus functionality
-2. A Modbus simulator, that simulates a power
+2. A Modbus simulator, that simulates random values

 Start both containers with: